-Collectively, in the mastermind, we all said this was probably the most challenging to keep up with.
+With clients and in my own business this is probably the most challenging to keep up with.
 In a way, it’s easy to set up some systems in the attract stage but then actually engaging these people while continuing to offer something helpful can be tricky.

 It’s natural for people to no longer need your services over time but if you never engaged them would they even stick around?